 Do you require joint surgery, but you balk at the idea of spending several days in a hospital?
-If so, consider outpatient joint replacement with Riverview Surgical Center, located in South Sioux City, Nebraska.
-Riverview Surgical Center will use state-of-the-art technology to perform outpatient joint replacements that can get you home sooner and avoid an expensive stay in the hospital.
-For more information, call Riverview Surgical Center today.
+If so, consider outpatient joint replacement with Riverview Surgical Center, LLC located in South Sioux City, Nebraska.
+Riverview Surgical Center, LLC will use state-of-the-art technology to perform outpatient joint replacements that can get you home sooner and avoid an expensive stay in the hospital.
+For more information, call Riverview Surgical Center, LLC today.

 Outpatient joint replacement is the newest iteration of joint replacement surgery.
 When you go in for outpatient joint replacement, you have surgery early in the morning, receive a pain-blocking shot before lunchtime, and start physical therapy in the afternoon.
 You then can recover in extended stay rooms along the river and if needed will then stay a night or two in a comfort suite at the neighboring hotel.